On this page

 What will happen is that via bash scripts:

-• infrastructure will be set up (MongoDb, Artifactory).
+infrastructure will be set up (MongoDb, Artifactory).
 In real life scenario you would just run the NodeJS application with mocked database.
 In this example we want to show how we can benefit from Spring Cloud Contract in no time.

-• due to those constraints the contracts also represent the stateful situation
+due to those constraints the contracts also represent the stateful situation

-• second request is a GET that returns a list of data with 1 previously inserted element
+that returns a list of data with 1 previously inserted elementthe NodeJS application will be started (on port

-• contract tests will be generated via Docker and tests will be executed against the running application
+)contract tests will be generated via Docker and tests will be executed against the running application

-• the contracts will be taken from /contracts folder.
+the contracts will be taken from

-• the stubs will be uploaded to Artifactory.
+.the stubs will be uploaded to Artifactory.
 You can check them out under http://localhost:8081/artifactory/libs-release-local/com/example/bookstore/0.0.1.RELEASE/ .
 The stubs will be here http://localhost:8081/artifactory/libs-release-local/com/example/bookstore/0.0.1.RELEASE/bookstore-0.0.1.RELEASE-stubs.jar .

 To see how the client side looks like check out the Section 93.9, “Stub Runner Docker” section.